 The school counselor is available to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
-A student who wishes to meet with the school counselor should contact the counselor's secretary for an appointment.
+A student who wishes to meet with the school counselor should contact the campus counseling center.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.